hdrpknc/activity_tracker/README.md

 # activity_tracker
-track you own activities like sport
+track your own activities like sports